RAYS OF SUNSHINE CHILDREN’S CHARITY

 - Child Safety Online

-Rays of Sunshine have outlined their guidelines for child safety online in accordance with ‘Child Safety Online: A Practical Guide for Providers of Social Media and Interactive Services’ (2015).
+Rays of Sunshine have outlined their guidelines for child safety online and in our Online Safety Policy Statement in accordance with ‘Child Safety Online: A Practical Guide for Providers of Social Media and Interactive Services’ (2015).

 The Rays of Sunshine Child protection policy, Code of Conduct and other guidance applies to online interaction with children.